AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h5><a id="user-service">User service</a></h5>

 The user service should contain all business relevant logic to users.
-As of now we create an empty class.
+As of now the service only has the UserRepository class as dependency.

 <div>
   <div class="code-header">